-A workhorse with a wide cutting capacity and rugged 12 amp motor.
-Package is a good deal too – comes with a 55" guide rail.
+A workhorse with a wide cutting capacity and rugged 12-amp motor.
 Seamless to operate and delivers a smooth cut.
 Comes from a trusted brand.

 The control knobs have a flimsy feel.
-Some reports of crooked base plates that don't fit flat on the track.
+Some reports of crooked baseplates that don't fit flat on a track.

 Although track saws are perhaps one of the lesser-known woodworking tools, their popularity is growing.
 They have a valuable place both in the workshop and on the job site, offering tremendous accuracy and great versatility.